tdlib/td/example/README.md

 Convenient Go wrappers already exist for our JSON interface.
 For example, take a look at [github.com/zelenin/go-tdlib](https://github.com/zelenin/go-tdlib) or [github.com/Arman92/go-tdlib](https://github.com/Arman92/go-tdlib), which provide a convenient TDLib client, a generator for TDLib API classes and contain many examples.

-You can also see [github.com/L11R/go-tdjson](https://github.com/L11R/go-tdjson) for another example of TDLib JSON interface integration with Go.
+You can also see [github.com/aliforever/go-tdlib](https://github.com/aliforever/go-tdlib) or [github.com/L11R/go-tdjson](https://github.com/L11R/go-tdjson) for another examples of TDLib JSON interface integration with Go.

 <a name="java"></a>
 ## Using TDLib in Java projects